To learn more, read the Zscaler Cloud Browser Isolation data sheet.

 Reverse proxies offer notable security benefits when it comes to securing unmanaged devices and enterprise applications, but they bring notable shortcomings, too, such as:

-Today, more organizations are turning to Cloud Browser Isolation to avoid the limitations and breakage risks of reverse proxies while still enabling secure use of unmanaged devices without endpoint agents.
+Today, more organizations are turning to cloud-based browser isolation to avoid the limitations and breakage risks of reverse proxies while still enabling secure use of unmanaged devices without endpoint agents.

 When a user accesses a managed cloud application, Zscaler Cloud Browser Isolation virtualizes the session and renders content in an isolated environment in the cloud, sending the session to the user as a stream of pixels.
 The user experience is identical to the native experience of that cloud app, except that CBI prevents unmanaged devices from downloading, copying, pasting, or printing the sensitive data found in the app.